 Oh, okay.

-It's time for us to do what we've been doing.
+On changing COVID strategy, it's time for us to do what we've been doing.

 Running out of tests and monoclonal antibodies and antiviral medicines.

-Oh, okay, that's that's a great idea.
+That's a great idea.

 A little late, guys.

-You missed the Christmas, the predictable Christmas increase in cases because you decided, according to Vanity Fair in October, uh, to reject the plan to have 732 million tests a month.
+You missed the Christmas, the predictable Christmas increase in cases because you decided, according to Vanity Fair in October, to reject the plan to have 732 million tests a month.

-The big news of the day is what I just told you, the Supreme Court blocked the Biden administration, their vaccine mandate, and this came uh only days after the Occupational Safety and Health Administration's emergency measure started to take effect.
+And this came only days after the Occupational Safety and Health Administration's emergency measure started to take effect.

-Well, you got again because of today.
+Well, because of today.

 Yeah.

-Ah, I get it right.
+I get it right.

-Now, by the way, full disclosure, Jay Seculo has been my lead attorney now for for many, many years.
+Now, by the way, full disclosure, Jay Seculo has been my lead attorney now for many, many years.

-Uh full disclosure for everybody.
+Full disclosure for everybody.

-All right, Jay, you predict we've been talking about this this week.
+All right, Jay, you predict, we've been talking about this this week.

 You predicted exactly what would happen.